StevenWingett/Bioinformatics_Computer_Cluster_Course/3_Cluster_Computing.md

 ## Jupyter Hub Server
 The **Jupyter Notebook** is an intuitive web-based application that scores in the area of research science, for it allows programmers to create and share documents that contain live code, equations, plots and formatted descriptive text.

-At present there is no support for Jupyter on the LMB Cluster, but JupyterHub server is installed on the Cell Biology Workstation (Xeon).
+At present there is no support for Jupyter on the LMB Cluster, but JupyterHub server is installed on the Cell Biology Bioinformatics Machine (Xeon).
 Please let us know if you wish to use JupyterHub on the workstation and we will set you up with an account.

 We run a course, which is free to all LMB staff and researchers, teaching how to use JupyterHub.
 If you would like to know more about this software then we suggest you sign up at the next opportunity, but in the meantime please feel free to look at the course materials, which are available online at: https://github.com/StevenWingett/data-analysis-with-python-course